onnx/onnxmltools/README.md

 # Examples

 ## Converting Models
 If you want the converted ONNX model to be compatible with a certain ONNX version, please specify the target_opset parameter upon invoking the convert function.
 The following Keras model conversion example demonstrates this below.
-You can identify the mapping from ONNX Operator Sets (referred to as opsets) to ONNX versions in the [versioning documentation](https://github.com/onnx/onnx/blob/master/docs/Versioning.md#released-versions).
+You can identify the mapping from ONNX Operator Sets (referred to as opsets) to ONNX releases in the [versioning documentation](https://github.com/onnx/onnx/blob/master/docs/Versioning.md#released-versions).

 ### CoreML -> ONNX Conversion
 Here is a simple code snippet to convert a Core ML model into an ONNX model.